JohnTurnerPGH/diy-devs-hexo/source/index.md

 - [The Most Direct Way to Learn JavaScript (for free)](/learn-javascript/)
 - _No Budget Coding Bootcamp (coming soon)_

 A suggestion to check back for more articles, or [follow me on Twitter](https://twitter.com/JohnTurnerPGH) to see updates.
+Link to [RSS feed](/rss2.xml)